Workforce Planning: The Complete Guide to Optimizing Your Team

 Key Features Include:

 • Resource Planning: Productive’s resource planning tools support daily and strategic workforce planning.
-With its responsive resource plan, you can check resource availability and reallocate employees across multiple projects.
+With its responsive resource management plan, you can check resource availability and reallocate employees across multiple projects.
 Then, by switching to the Profitability view, you can get insights into your budget burn and profit margins.
 Productive also su

 • Time Tracking: Productive helps you manage your agency’s most valuable resource with its time tracking feature.
 You can manage your billable hours by tracking time with an integrated timer, inputting it manually, or setting up your tracking automatically with resource planning.
 Managers can easily request changes and mark time as billable or non-billable with time approvals.